Skip to content

 Can I visit all eight in one weekend?

-Yes, but only if you really apply yourself and have a designated driver.
-The recommended itinerary: Friday afternoon tackle the four Constantia estates (Groot, Klein, Buiten, Uitsig – they're all within five minutes of each other).
-Saturday do Steenberg in the morning then head out to Stellenbosch for Meerlust.
-Sunday tackle Vergelegen and Boschendal.
-Realistically though, four estates over two days lets you actually enjoy each one rather than rushing.
+Yes, if you push and have a designated driver.
+A workable plan: Friday afternoon do the four Constantia farms (Groot, Klein, Buiten and Uitsig are all within five minutes of each other).
+Saturday morning do Steenberg, then drive out to Meerlust in Stellenbosch.
+Sunday do Vergelegen and Boschendal.
+Honestly though, four farms over two days lets you enjoy each one instead of rushing.

 Is Vin de Constance really worth R1,000?